Solar panels on roof

 • If you’re slow to pay off the mortgage, you may end up paying more for solar long term.

-• Home loan interest rates often only marginally better than a green loan
+• Home loan interest rates are often only marginally better than a green loan

 Most ideal for: Homeowners with sound financial knowledge and discipline to repay the mortgage as quickly as possible.

 Solar leasing is often marketed as having low monthly repayments which are less than the savings you’d make with solar.
-It’s an appealing proposition, but customers should be wary of the interest rate.
+It’s an appealing proposition, but customers should be wary of the interest rates that apply.
 Solar leases sometimes have comparably high interest rates which can hurt your hip-pocket long term.
+You should also be aware that you’ll be responsible for paying the outstanding balance of your solar panels should you move house.

 Pros Cons